gdbarron/VenafiTppPS/docs/functions/Write-TppLog.md

 ```

 ### -Component
-The item this event is associated with.
+Path to the item this event is associated with
-Typically, this is the Path (DN) of the object.

 ```yaml
 Type: String